 Related article: Polymerase Chain Reaction.

-The genetic mapping method is dependent on the principle of showing the positions of related genes or DNA sequence related to the phenotype or disease on a chromosome using the techniques such as pedigree analysis or cross-hybridization.
+The genetic mapping method is dependent on the principle of showing the positions of related genes or DNA sequences related to the phenotype or disease on a chromosome using the techniques such as pedigree analysis or cross-hybridization.

-(Instead, in the physical mapping, the DNA sequence related to the disease or phenotype is directly examined using the molecular genetic techniques).
+(Instead, in the physical mapping, the DNA sequence related to the disease or phenotype is directly examined using molecular genetic techniques).

-Thus the genetic map constructed using the genetic mapping shows the relative position of particular phenotype on a chromosome or genome.
+Thus the genetic map constructed using the genetic mapping shows the relative position of a particular phenotype on a chromosome or genome.

 For constructing a genetic map, scientists collect the blood samples from the family members having a disease trait and other family members without the disease.

-After that, DNA extraction is performed from the collected samples, scientists then analyse the DNA of the family members having a disease trait as well as members who do not contain the disease trait.
+After that, DNA extraction is performed from the collected samples, scientists then analyze the DNA of the family members having a disease trait as well as members who do not contain the disease trait.

 The results are developed as a marker for that particular trait or disease.

-The genetic map indicates the location of a particular phenotype related genotype on a chromosome.
+The genetic map indicates the location of a particular phenotype-related genotype on a chromosome.

 Now, genetic mapping is used for visible as well as biochemical characteristics and the disease-causing gene can be mapped on a chromosome.

-Besides this, several other markers such as SSCP, VNTR, SNP, RFLP and AFLP are also used in the genetic or gene mapping.
+Besides this, several other markers such as SSCP, VNTR, SNP, RFLP and AFLP are also used in genetic or gene mapping.